The world's first zero emission, autonomous container feeder

 - Maritime Broadband Radio

-Loading and unloading will be done automatically using electric cranes and equipment.
+Loading and discharging will be done automatically using electric cranes and equipment.
 The ship will not have ballast tanks, but will use the battery pack as permanent ballast.

 The ship will also be equipped with an automatic mooring system - berthing and unberthing will be done without human intervention, and will not require special implementations dock-side.

 The autonomous ship will sail within 12 nautical miles from the coast, between 3 ports in southern Norway.
-The whole area is completely covered by the The Norwegian Coastal Administrations' VTS system at Brevik.
+The part of the area carrying most of the ship traffic is covered by the The Norwegian Coastal Administrations' VTS system at Brevik.

 The distances between the ports are: